zackbk/metadata/README.md

 ## Installation

-The metadata app is currently not available for download. \#\# Example
+The metadata app is currently not available for download.

-Example for this app will be provided upon request from the author.

 Currently the only place to access this app is on shinyapps.io (and directly from the public GitHub repository).